qinenergy/webvision-2.0-benchmarks/README.md

 ```

 ## Pretrained models
-We offer two pretrained ResNet-50 models.
+We offer several pretrained models.
 Due to the class imbalance in WebVision, we duplicated the file items in train.txt such that different classes have equal number of training samples.
 You might want to add similar strategies in imagenet5k.py.
+###  ResNet-50
 [520000 Steps (101 ImageNet Epoch)](https://drive.google.com/open?id=12359rElqF1GBLp8AhDPtcV6pdPw9jkbx)   30.69% Top5 Balanced Class Error Rate - Validation Set

 [1055000 Steps (205 ImageNet Epoch)](https://drive.google.com/open?id=1Rsf0TFgbC6CmPyQfaBchil_guJxj1MIl)   28.51% Top5 Balanced Class Error Rate - Validation Set

 The 205 Epoch model achieves Top5 28.37% error rate on the development set of WebVision 2018 challenge (evaluated with half of test data) in CodaLab.
+### ResNet-152
+[535000 Steps (105 ImageNet Epoch)](https://tobeuploaded)   27.73% Top5 Balanced Class Error Rate - Validation Set

 ## Evaluation and Submission
 To generate the prediction files for CodaLab submissions, assume testimages are stored in the above format in /raid/webvision2018_test/val/: